I was in need of a DIY gel air freshener with essential oils and quickly.

 Total Cost = $3.04 (which is about $1 less than as a Renuzit Pearl Scents one at Target or Walmart)

-Think of all the possible flavor combinations you could do!
+Think of all the possible scent combinations you could do for your DIY gel air freshener with essential oils!
 The sky’s the limit.
 You could even use any extracts (like vanilla) that you have in your pantry.

 With an open lid, this will last about 3 weeks to 1 month before it dries up and has no more scent.
 You could also get these adorable lids with only one hole so that they last longer than a month.

 A cute flowery gel air freshener would make a great teacher gift!
 You could easily double or triple the recipe to make more at one time and have a little assembly line going.
-Have fun!
+Have fun with the best air freshener for your house!